 Come in really handy on travel days.
 But we are trying to move away from plastic and will use paper plates or mason jars when possible.
 For now Ziploc containers work great.

-Everyone has their own Kleen Kanteen water bottle and this is what we mainly use for drinking throughout the day, on hikes, in the car, we basically take them everywhere we go.
-We use an Igloo Cooler bag similar to this one that we use to carry all 6 of them around.
-We can’t quite zip it closed but it still works great.
+Everyone has their own Hydro Flas water bottle and this is what we mainly use for drinking throughout the day, on hikes, in the car, we basically take them everywhere we go.
+We use a cooler bag to carry all 6 of them around.

 Gotta have the ‘Ove Glove’ for cooking

 3 should be plenty.
-Love these camping ones!
+Check out these awesome camping ones!

 We don’t cook outside much at all.
 We use to romanticize about being in an RV and cooking outside every night . . .
 The reality is it is a lot of work to bring everything outside to cook!
 And the RV kitchen is so accessible and easy to use.

 We do eat outside at the picnic table from time to time but normally will cook all our food inside and then bring it outside.
 But when we do get around to wanting to grill the Coleman Classic Propane Stove is great!
-Plus our cast iron griddle fits perfect on it.
 Just don’t forget the propane!
-It is the worst when you get all setup and then realize you are out of propane.
+It is the worst when you get all set up and then realize you are out of propane.

 Tension Rods For The Fridge